mikessh/mageri/doc/body.rst

 Output
 ------

-MAGERI generates multiple internal output files summarizing each pipeline step
+MAGERI generates multiple internal output files summarizing the results of each pipeline step:

 1. ``*.checkout.txt`` - de-multiplexing and UMI extraction yield
 2. ``*.umi.histogram.txt`` - MIG size distribution
 3. ``*.assemble.txt`` - MIG consensus assembly efficiency; ``*.assemble.R1/2.fastq.gz`` - assembled consensus sequences in FASTQ format with CQS quality scores
 4. ``*.mapper.txt`` - MIG consensus mapping statistics for each reference
 5. ``*.variant.caller.txt`` - tab-delimited file with variant calls (in original reference coordinates, not genomic ones)

+Those files are useful for analysis quality control, for example, ``*.checkout.txt`` should be monitored to ensure correct primer specificaiton and ``*.umi.histogram.txt`` should contain a clear peak that can be thresholded with ``5+`` reads per UMI to check if library prep yields optimal starting molecule coverage.

 Additionally, mapping and variant calling results are provided in `SAM <https://samtools.github.io/hts-specs/SAMv1.pdf>`__ and
 `VCF <http://www.1000genomes.org/wiki/analysis/variant%20call%20format/vcf-variant-call-format-version-41>`__ formats